preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/read-and-understood/index.rst

 .. image:: read-receipt-new2.png

+Note that, in Omnia 7.7 and later, you can also use sign-off requests for controlled documents.
+You then have a lot more options making sure colleagues are aware of important documents and updates.

+For more information, see: :doc:`Sign-off requests </admin-settings/tenant-settings/sign-off-requests-613/index>`

 Check read receipt status
 ***************************
 Read receipt status can be checked for a document on the "Published" tab, this way: